passdan/BioinformaticiansToolbox/NGS_QualityControl.md

 ```
 If you run ```seqtk``` with no parameters, it will show you the available options.
 Run ```seqtk``` and then ```seqtk seq```, and it will give you the manual for just the ```seq``` function.

-### EXAMPLES: Here are some potentially useful seqtk applications:
+### EXAMPLES: Here are some potentially useful seqtk application:
 __Convert from fastq to fasta:__
 ```
 $ seqtk seq [options] Illumina_1.fastq > Illumina_1.fasta